Albanian traditional tattooing

 Albanian tattoo patterns: 19th century (top), early 20th century (bottom).
 They are symbols of the Sun (Dielli) and the Moon (Hëna); the cross (also swastika in some tattoos) is the Albanian traditional way to represent the deified Fire – Zjarri, evidently also called with the theonym Enji.

-Tattooing among Albanians is a long-standing tradition that has been practiced since Illyrian times, kept alive in the mountainous areas of the western Balkans.
-Traditional tattooing has also been practiced by Catholics in Bosnia and Herzegovina and Dalmatia (Sicanje), and by women of some Vlach communities (in the western Balkans).
+Tattooing among Albanians is a long-standing tradition that dates back to Illyrian times and has been maintained in the mountainous regions of the western Balkans.

 History

-Based on the writings of ancient authors such as Herodotus (5th century BC), Cicero and Strabo (1st century BC), whose statements are also confirmed by archaeological findings, ethnographic studies have concluded that the practice of tattooing among the peoples of the Balkan peninsula was known since ancient times.
-This practice was found among the Illyrian and Thracian tribes, who used tattooing to distinguish tribal origins.
+Based on ancient authors such as Herodotus (5th century BC), Cicero, and Strabo (1st century BC)—whose statements are confirmed by archaeological findings—ethnographic studies have concluded that tattooing was practiced among the peoples of the Balkan peninsula since ancient times.
+This practice was observed among the Illyrian and Thracian tribes, who used tattooing to distinguish tribal origins.

 Early figurative representation of the Palaeo-Balkan custom of tattooing on 610-550 BC Daunian funerary stele from Apulia.

-Long bronze needles with wooden handles found in Glasinac and Donja Dolina are considered to have been tools for practicing tattoos.
-Early figurative representations of this ancient Balkan tradition are found in Apulia, southeast Italy, in the material culture of the Daunians, who were of western Balkan provenance.
-The custom of tattooing among Daunians can be detected in Daunian stelae and in matt-painted ollae.
-It can also be conceivably identified on the wall of a late 4th-century tomb chamber from Arpi, in which a painting shows tattoos on the arms of the 'priestess' riding a quadriga.
-Daunian material culture shows that among them forearms were the most common tattooed parts of the body.
+Long bronze needles with wooden handles found in Glasinac and Donja Dolina are considered tools for practicing tattoos.
+Early figurative representations of tattoos appear in Apulia, southeast Italy, within the material culture of the Daunians, who originated from the western Balkans.
+The custom of tattooing among Daunians is detectable on Daunian stelae and on matt-painted ollae.
+It can also be identified on the wall of a late 4th-century tomb chamber from Arpi, where a painting depicts tattoos on the arms of a 'priestess' riding a quadriga.
+Daunian material culture indicates that forearms were the most commonly tattooed parts of the body.

-In the Graeco-Roman world tattooing was conceived as a barbaric custom that was used exclusively for punitive or ownership purposes, but the ancient Balkan peoples' perception of tattooing was different, as it was a deep and long-standing cultural embodiment distinguishing them from other cultures.
-The writings of ancient authors show that in the Balkans tattooing was in the purview of the elites.
-Iconographic and literary sources reveal in particular that it was especially practiced by the female members of society.
+In the Graeco-Roman world, tattooing was often viewed as a punitive or ownership mark; conversely, ancient Balkan peoples appear to have regarded it as an important cultural marker.
+Ancient writings indicate that in the Balkans, tattooing was primarily practiced by elites.
+Furthermore, iconographic and literary sources reveal that it was especially common among female members of society.

-The tattooing practice is most often found in preliterate tribal communities, with women playing the chief role in this custom, both performing the ritual of applying tattoos and wear them.
-Among other things the tattoos may have been a symbol of sexual maturity, ancestry and tribal affiliations, as well as religious beliefs.
-In the western Balkans, isolated from outside influences, the practice of tattooing continued until the early 20th century in Albania and Bosnia, regions that in antiquity were part of the area of Illyria.
+The tattooing practice was most often found in preliterate tribal communities, where women played a central role—both in performing the ritual and wearing the tattoos.
+The markings may have symbolized sexual maturity, ancestry, tribal affiliations, or religious beliefs.
+In the western Balkans, isolated from outside influences, tattooing continued until the early 20th century in Albania and Bosnia, regions that were part of the ancient area of Illyria.

+Related practices

+Traditional tattooing has also been practiced by Catholics in Bosnia and Herzegovina and Dalmatia, known as sicanje, and by women of some Vlach communities in the western Balkans.